MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/handling-errors-in-cloudscript.md

 The first step is identifying the error.
 While every uncaught error is logged and available from the response to the caller (client), you may still catch the error early by using a try/catch block.

-Consider the following **CloudScript** snippet that produces and catches the error:
+Consider the following **CloudScript** snippet that produces and catches the error.

 ```javascript
 "use strict";